Leverege/deprecated-microchip-avr-iot/README.md

    to clone this repo, enter the newly created directory, and run the quickstart script.

+3. You will need to provide firebase authentication.
+To do this, copy the authentication URL provided in the shell console, and paste it into a new browser window.
+Then, log in on that page, authorize the app, and copy the security key.
+Paste the security key into the shell at the prompt and hit return.

-3. At the prompt, enter your AVR-IoT device's UID.
+4. At the prompt, enter your AVR-IoT device's UID.
 Your device's UID is the last portion of the url you see after launching CLICK-ME.HTM from the device.

     <img src="https://storage.googleapis.com/avr-iot-media/device_uid.png" height="30">

-4. If you would like to customize your IOT Core registry name, you may do so at the IoT core registry name prompt.
+5. If you would like to customize your IOT Core registry name, you may do so at the IoT core registry name prompt.

     IoT core registry names must start with a letter, use only letters, numbers, hyphens, and the following characters:

         + . % _ ~

-5. The setup script will run for several minutes.
+6. The setup script will run for several minutes.
     The setup script will:
     * Enable Cloud Functions, IoT Core, and Pub Sub in your GCP project
     * Create an IoT Core registry called AVR-IOT and register your device